Teapot-418/Teapot-418.github.io/_posts/2018-10-08-Hadoop-Part-4.md

 If you're reading something about Hadoop and MapReduce, you may run into *combiners*.
 For the small Docker-Hadoop-installation it is not interesting, but if you want to run a Hadoop cluster, combiners can make your MapReduce execution faster.

 A combiner combines the content of the map output and sends the already combined output to the reducer, which minimizes network-traffic.
 The combiner would usually perform the same steps a reducer would perform, so you are often able to use your reducer as combiner.
+Combiners do not replace the reducer.

 ## What's part 5 about?